dgoetz/graphing-training/sections/icinga/01_icinga.md

 !SLIDE noprint
 # Grafana Dashboard

-With Icinga 2 as Collector you can import a dashboard called "**Icinga2 with Graphite**" provided by the Icinga Project with ID "56".
+With Icinga 2 as collector you can import a dashboard called "**Icinga2 with Graphite**" provided by the Icinga Project with ID "56".

 <center><img src="./_images/grafana-dashboard.png" style="width:800px;height:352px;"/></center>